djvill/APLS/doc/how-to-use/browse-transcripts.md

 #### Layer picker icons
 {: .no_toc }

-If _Hide layer icons_ is deselected, each layer will have either two or three icons to the right of its checkbox in the layer picker.
+If _Show layer icons_ is selected, each layer will have either two or three icons to the right of its checkbox in the layer picker.
 These icons indicate some of the layer's important properties.
 Here's a quick key;
 see the [layer typology]({{ '/doc/layer-typology' | relative_url }}) documentation page for more information: